brooksbenson/eloquent-js/chapter4/chapter4-notes.md

 ## Arrays

-An array is value for stories sequences of other values.
+An array is a value for stories sequences of other values.

 ### Indexes